nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Enable_V3fh_Validation_For_V4(bool, default false)
     Set true to enforce when v3 file handle used for v4

+Readdir_Res_Size(uint32, range 4096 to 32768, default 0)
+    Response size of readdir request, 0 means use maxcount value from nfs request.
+    Suggested values are 4096,8192,16384 and 32768.
+Recommended 16384(16K) if
+    readdir(ls command) operation performed on directory which has more files.

 Parameters controlling TCP DRC behavior:
 ----------------------------------------